MichaelCurrin/docsify-js-tutorial/docs/README.md

 Unlike building static files with HTML, with with Docsify there is a single page application running off of a _index.html_ - on each request, a markdown file is fetched by the client and rendered as HTML with a theme and menu.
 The performance will depend more on the server when serving static HTML pages (prebuild and serve page on the client) or on the client when using a single page application (build structure on the client).

-Also, the _Docsify_ approach will only work if JavaScript is enabled.
+Also, the _Docsify_ approach will only work if _JavaScript_ is enabled.

 The _Docsify_ site says it supports back to Internet Explorer 11, so that at least helps for a wider audience of users.

-Although SEO crawlers can do better at sites like single page application, _Docsify_ is still said not to be SEO-friendly, compared with static sites where all HTML is pre-rendered.